kgjoner/fashionista/README.md

 ## Basics

-It consumes the api on *https://5e9935925eabe7001681c856.mockapi.io/api/v1* to get the products.

-Once they are gotten, it allows browse and search for items, pick them, select their sizes and add them on a shopping cart.
-There a single item quantity can be increasead or decreased, or the item can be removed.
+It looks for products on a database (more info about the API below).
+Once they are gotten, it allows browse and search for items, pick them, select their sizes and add them to a shopping cart.
+The quantity of a single item can be increasead or decreased, and the item can be removed.

 ## Routes

->
-> __*/*__
+ __*/*__
 > home page, where the full catalog is displayed.

->
-> __*/produto/:product-name*__
+ __*/produto/:product-name*__
-> single product page, where is the full info about an item and where it can be added to the cart.
+> single product page, where is the full info about an item and the 'add to cart' action.
->

 ## Folder Structure